Resources

 Hearing Aids and Earplugs

-If you use hearing aids or earplugs frequently, you might have more earwax buildup.
-These devices can prevent the earwax from coming out naturally.
+If you use hearing aids or earplugs frequently, you might have more ear wax buildup.
+These devices can prevent the wax from coming out naturally.

-Even though earwax is important, too much can cause problems like hearing loss, earaches, ringing in the ears (tinnitus), and dizziness.
-Here are some tips to manage your earwax:
+Even though ear wax is important, too much can cause problems like hearing loss, earaches, ringing in the ears (tinnitus), and dizziness.
+Here are some tips to manage wax and prevent build-up:

 Don’t Use Cotton Swabs